SirajHassan/CookBook/README.md

 # CookBook

-Project Plan:  I attempted Project Plan A, but I only have 2 "Non User management"
+Project Plan:  I attempted Project Plan A, but I only have 2 "Non User Management"
                databases.
 (3 required)
                I feel that I met all the other conditions for project A.
                So, if that disqualified me from an A, I guess I am going for project B.